 BBQ Chicken In A Foil Bag.

-Even though over a half century has past I can still vividly recall most of my life’s early memories while living in Lawrence Heights.
+Even though over a half century has gone by, I can still vividly recall most of my early memories while living in Lawrence Heights.
 I have always said that the seventies decade good or bad molded me into the person I am today.

 I have absolutely no doubt about that.

-For the ten years while I lived in Lawrence Heights, I was a Jungle bunny.
-My life was so much different, so much better than when I was living at my grandmother's house in Willowdale.
-Most importantly I had so many friends now that I was allowed to associate with.
+For the ten years while living in Lawrence Heights, I was a Jungle bunny.
+My life was now so much different and so much better than when I was living at my grandmother's house in Willowdale.
+Most importantly I had so many friends that I was allowed to associate with.
 It was like going from famine to feast in a very short period of time.

-It sure seemed like we were always visiting friends or friends were at our apartment visiting us.
+It sure seemed like we were always visiting friends or our friends were at our apartment visiting us.
 My mother was always baking banana bread or a coffee cake and the kettle was always on.
-Since becoming a Jehovah’s Witnesses my mother had now provided the three of us with an abundance of friendships that we never had while living on Byng Ave.
-Living in Lawrence Heights meant that many of our newfound friends were also living in our neighborhood.
+Since becoming a Jehovah’s Witnesses my mother had now provided all three of us with an abundance of friendships that we never had while living at my grandmother's house.
+There were so many of our friends also living in our neighborhood.

 We were all Jungle bunnies.